mkavulich/ccpp-doc/CCPPtechnical/source/ConfigBuildOptions.rst

 *****************************************
 CCPP Configuration and Build Options
 *****************************************
-While the :term:`CCPP Framework` code, consisting of a single Fortran source file and associated metadata file, can be compiled and tested independently, the :term:`CCPP Physics` code can only be used within a host modeling system that provides the variables required to execute the physics.
+While the :term:`CCPP Framework` code, consisting of a single Fortran source file and associated metadata file, can be compiled and tested independently, the :term:`CCPP Physics` code can only be used within a :term:`host modeling <host model>` system that provides the variables required to execute the physics.
 As such, it is advisable to integrate the CCPP configuration and build process with the host model build system.
 Part of the build process, known as the *prebuild* step since it precedes compilation, involves running a Python script that performs multiple functions.
 These functions include configuring the *CCPP Physics* for use with the host model and autogenerating FORTRAN code to communicate variables between the physics and the dynamical core.
 The *prebuild* step will be discussed in detail in :numref:`Chapter %s <CCPPPreBuild>`.

-The SCM and the UFS Atmosphere are supported for use with the CCPP.
+The :term:`SCM` and the :term:`UFS Atmosphere` are supported for use with the CCPP.
 In the case of the UFS Atmosphere as the host model, build configuration options can be specified as cmake options to the ``build.sh`` script for manual compilation or through a regression test (RT) configuration file.
 Detailed instructions for building the UFS Atmosphere and the SCM are discussed in the
 `UFS Weather Model User Guide <https://ufs-weather-model.readthedocs.io/en/release-public-v3/BuildingAndRunning.html#building-the-weather-model>`_ and the `SCM User Guide <https://dtcenter.org/sites/default/files/paragraph/scm-ccpp-guide-v6-0-0.pdf>`_.
 For both SCM and UFS the ``ccpp_prebuild.py`` script is run automatically as a step in the build system,